no egos. just doers.

-A certified women-owned small business, 133 tailors services for each client, curating a team of professionals to match your needs from day-to-day press management, providing support to an existing media team, planning public events or building brand identity.
+A certified women-owned small business, 133 tailors services for each client, curating a team of professionals to match your needs from day-to-day press management, to providing support to an existing media team, to planning public events or building brand identity.

 Below are services we perform regularly for our clients:

 - Alliance Building / Community Outreach